 “They’re just looking for places where people can go get re-energized,” said Tom Zurowski, founding principal of Eastlake.
 “Certainly that need to just get away from all the noise and maybe take a nap is one of the options they want to provide.”

-Yet in other places in the world, napping doesn’t haven’t the same stigma it carries in the U.S. In China, for example, workers frequently take a break after lunch and sleep with their head on their desk for about an hour, according to the National Sleep Foundation.
+Yet in other places in the world, napping doesn’t haven’t the same stigma it carries in the U.S. In China, for example, workers frequently take a break after lunch and sleep with their heads on their desks for about an hour, according to the National Sleep Foundation.

 Yet demand for work-based nap places in the U.S. has gotten significant enough that manufacturers have developed pop-up sleeping accommodations for offices not necessarily designed for shut-eye.